Asilve/ctf-writeups/picoctf/general_skills.md

 #### Solution
 Using find with -type file and -name uber-secret, I found the file path.
 After that I used cat on the file path, and the flag was output.

+## runme.py (Easy)
+#### Description
+Run the runme.py script to get the flag.

+#### Solution
+I ran the provided python script which gave me the flag.
+Simple.

+## PW Crack 1 (Easy)
+#### Description
+Can you crack the password to get the flag?

+#### Thought Process
+After downloading the script and password.txt encrypted file, I decided to run the python script.
+It prompted me to enter the correct password, So i dug into the python code to see if I could find any information there.

+#### Solution
+Within the python code was an if statement that ran if it matched the password to the string "1e1a".
+So I plugged that in to the script when asked for a password and it gave me the flag.

+## PW Crack 2 (Easy)
+#### Description
+Can you crack the password to get the flag?

+#### Thought Process
+As with PW Crack 1, I decided to run the script provided.
+After doing so, again it asked for a password, so I once again decided to start digging into the python code for some answers.

+#### Solution
+As before, I found an if statement, this time however, the password was encoded in hexidecimal (0x64 for example, I knew the 0x prefix denoted hexidecimal).
+From there I just had to convert the hexidecimal to ascii and pop in the password into the script when i ran it.
+The flag was then given to me.

+## convertme.py (Easy)
+#### Description
+Run the Python script and convert the given number from decimal to binary to get the flag.

+#### Thought process
+We have done 3 python scripts, why not try one more.
+Again download and run script.
+It gave me a decimal number and asked me to convert it to binary.

+#### Solution
+After getting the decimal number from the script, I converted it to binary.
+Upon inputting the binary conversion I was given the flag.